DavidLucha/StimControl/.dev_resources/IMMEDIATE_TODO.md

-- Get legacy loading working on DAQ and QST.
+- Get legacy loading working
+- update the wiki on config files to reflect that we got rid of the map.